 III.
 By cultivating an attitude of heart that values God above everything, (Philippians 3:8)

-2. We are to love others as we love ourselves
+2. This Valentine’s Day we are to love others as we love Ourselves

 I. By obediently loving even our enemies and forgiving people who hurt us, (Genesis 45:5)